rbalicki2/chameleon/README.md

 </UpdateContext>);
 ```

-* Use the `propertyComponentGenerator`, which is a convenient wrapper for very simple components.
+* Use the `propertyComponentGenerator`. `makeContextComponents` also returns `propertyComponentGenerator`, which is a convenient wrapper for very simple components.
 For example, the following are equivalent:

 ```js
 const Header = ({ ...props }) => (<ContextProvider>{ context =>